Arkhanne/flibrary-front/README.md

   **Search films:** As a user I can search films so that a can choose one to add to favourites.

-  **Add to favourites** As a user I want to add a film to favourite so that I can save the films that I like.
+  **Add to favourites:** As a user I want to add a film to favourite so that I can save the films that I like.

-  **List films** As a user I want to see my favourite films so that I can choose one to see detailed information.
+  **List films:** As a user I want to see my favourite films so that I can choose one to see detailed information.

   **Film Detail:** As a user I want to see the details of a film so that I can rate and comment it.